eXept Software AG Logo

 contextChain starting with aContext.

-Returns nil ,if there is no handler.
+Returns nil, if there is no handler.

-o handlerForSignal: signal context: theContext originator: originator
+o handlerForSignal: exceptionCreator context: theContext originator: originator

 answer the handler block for the signal from originator.